whiteagnus/AC_QUEST/AC_QUEST/Readme-AC_QUEST-English.txt

 -journal entry "The Snakes of Abbathor in Nashkel?" will only be out once into the journal upon entering the area -"An Erring Halfling": activated additional script: mother will react to the death of her son, too.
 -added legal notice with regards to Wizards of the Coast's Fan Content Policy

+2.04 - 2018-06-12
+-"A Halfling among the Eyeless" Bunger should walk to exit without being interrupted (moved the action into the areascript)

 ***************************************************************************************************************